|

 - Mantrap Root (tier eight)

-Can be tailored into cloth armor for caster types, hex dolls (tiers 2-8).
-Carpenters can turn it into rare rugs and paintings, and jewelers can turn it into scarves.
+Can be tailored into cloth armor for caster types, hex dolls (tiers 2-9).
+Carpenters can turn some tiers it into rare rugs, paintings, and tapestries.
+In some tiers jewelers can turn it into scarves.

 - Rough Lapis, Copper Cluster (tier one)